 What is most important for your situation?

-If none of these three clear-cut situations applies to you, then you need to look at how bankruptcy and IVA differ and work out which of these points matters most for you and your family.
+If none of these three clear situations applies to you, look at which of the following points matters most for you and your family.

-“I want it all sorted and over with, I need a fresh start
+“I want it all sorted and over with, I need a fresh start”